 Monongah in Marion County, West Virginia — The American South (Appalachia)

 Topics.
-This historical marker is listed in this topic list: Disasters.
-A significant historical date for this entry is December 7, 1907.
+This historical marker is listed in these topic lists: Disasters • Industry & Commerce.
+A significant historical date for this entry is December 6, 2007.

 Location.
-39° 27.619′ N, 80° 12.818′ W. Marker is in Monongah, West Virginia, in Marion County.
+39° 27.618′ N, 80° 12.818′ W. Marker is in Monongah, West Virginia, in Marion County.
 Marker is at the intersection of Bridge Street (County Route 56) and Main Avenue, on the left when traveling south on Bridge Street.
 Touch for map.
-Marker is in this post office area: Fairmont WV 26554, United States of America.
+Marker is at or near this postal address: 305 Main Ave, Fairmont WV 26554, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 22, 2021.
-It was originally submitted on June 19, 2021, by Bradley Owen of Morgantown, West Virginia.
-This page has been viewed 193 times since then and 47 times this year.
-Photos: 1, 2, 3. submitted on June 19, 2021, by Bradley Owen of Morgantown, West Virginia. • J. J. Prats was the editor who published this page.
+This page was last revised on June 24, 2021.
+It was originally submitted on June 23, 2021, by Bradley Owen of Morgantown, West Virginia.
+This page has been viewed 167 times since then and 49 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on June 23, 2021, by Bradley Owen of Morgantown, West Virginia. • Devry Becker Jones was the editor who published this page.